Praks-Bista/Foodie-Praks/README.md

-# Praks-food-website
+# Foodie Praks
-A simple project created using HTML and CSS.
+A simple Website created using HTML and CSS.
 The live version can be checked [here](https://praks-bista.github.io/Praks-food-website/).